Mostafa96-cybersecurity/Sans401/README.md

 # **Sans401**

 ## Linux Part

 ### **1. Where is Linux Used ?**

  *Linux is a strong OS it has advantages and disadvantages.
-I mean disadvantages like it's not easy to use you must be familiar with it.*
+I mean disadvantages like it's not easy to use you must be familiar with it
  Linux used in big companies, google, youtube, and many companies you can depend on it on the website's server such as apache service the project of Linux comes from UNIX
- Linux has many types, ubuntu,Redhat,Linux mint**
+ Linux has many types, ubuntu,Redhat,Linux mint*

  # Basic commands

  # 1- echo

  **This command is used for print your input on screen**

    **Example**  *(  echo "Hello World" )*